-Data Analysis gives an organization useful insights to understand the best and worst-performing assets, understand customers better, improve efficiency, and helps organizations to survive in a competitive market.
+Data Analysis gives an organization useful insights to understand the best and worst-performing assets, understand customers better, improve efficiency, and help organizations to survive in a competitive market.
 All the departments in an organization need analysis and Tableau is a collaborative Business Intelligence Software that allows you to visualize your data and derive meaningful insights.

 All the data related to the organization needs to be extracted from an external source and loaded into Tableau for analysis.
 This is done by creating a Tableau Extract.
 The data in external sources keep changing and this change needs to reflect in the Tableau Extracts and for this, Tableau Extract Refresh is used.
 In this article, you will learn about Tableau Incremental Refresh and Tableau Full Refresh in detail.